ksingh25/SwitchTree/README.md

 To run the code
 1. Use or Create a BMV2 VM or machine.
 For example you may download the VM from here provided by P4 developer day: https://drive.google.com/uc?id=1lYF4NgFkYoRqtskdGTMxy3sXUV0jkMxo&export=download
 2. Debugging and logging should be disabled otherwise several packets will be lost during real-time tests.
 This can be done by downloading the source of behavioral-model (https://github.com/p4lang/behavioral-model) and recompiling it using the options that disable logging

-`cd behavioral-model/
+`cd behavioral-model/`

-sudo ./configure 'CXXFLAGS=-g -O3' 'CFLAGS=-g -O3' --disable-logging-macros --disable-elogger
+`sudo ./configure 'CXXFLAGS=-g -O3' 'CFLAGS=-g -O3' --disable-logging-macros --disable-elogger`

-sudo make
+`sudo make`

-sudo make install`
+`sudo make install`

-3. Copy the switchtree folder to tutorials/exercises/ folder
+3. Copy the SwitchTree folder to tutorials/exercises/ folder
-4. cd to switchtree folder
+4. cd to SwitchTree folder

 4. `make`